crate/cratedb-mcp/README.md

 ### Install

-The configuration snippets for AI assistants are using the `uvx` launcher of the [uv] package manager to start the application ephemerally.
+The configuration snippets for AI assistants are using the `uvx` launcher of the [uv] package manager to start the application after installing it, like the `npx` launcher is doing it for JavaScript and TypeScript applications.
-This section demonstrates how to install the application persistently.
+This section uses `uv tool install` to install the application persistently.

 ```shell
 uv tool install --upgrade cratedb-mcp